-Every motor vehicle that operates on a public road must be licensed.
-A motor vehicle license must be displayed on the front left of the windscreen of the vehicle.
-In New Zealand, the term motor vehicle licensing is colloquially called ‘rego’ by the public.
+Every motor vehicle on a public road must be licensed.
+In a car, the motor vehicle license is displayed on the left of the front windscreen.
+Colloquially, the motor vehicle license is called ‘rego’.

-How is motor vehicle licencing different to motor vehicle registration?
+How is motor vehicle licensing different from motor vehicle registration?

-A motor vehicle is generally registered once.
-Most motor vehicles are registered when imported into New Zealand.
+A motor vehicle is registered once, typically when the vehicle is first imported into New Zealand.
 Registration involves recording the motor vehicle’s key features (model, colour, year).
-Registration results in number plates being assigned to the vehicle.
+Once registered, number plates will be assigned to the motor vehicle.

-Motor vehicle licensing happens annually, and ensures the information provided when the vehicle was first registered remains up to date and correct, including the details of the person responsible for the vehicle.
-Vehicle licensing results in the issue of a license and permits the vehicle to be on a public road.
+Motor vehicle licensing happens annually and ensures the information provided when the motor vehicle was first registered remains up to date and correct.
+This includes the details of the person responsible for the motor vehicle (for example, their name and address).
+The license allows the motor vehicle to be on a public road.

-The majority of money paid for a motor vehicle license goes to Accident Compensation Corporation, to help pay for personal injuries resulting from motor vehicle accidents.
+Every person who has a motor vehicle recorded under their name must pay a licensing fee.
+The majority of the money paid for a motor vehicle license goes to Accident Compensation Corporation(external link) (ACC) to help pay for personal injuries resulting from motor vehicle accidents.
 The rest of the money, excluding GST, goes to the National Land Transport Fund, which helps funds the building, maintenance and operation of our land transport system.

-- $43.50 from each fee goes to the National Land Transport Fund
+- $43.50 goes to the National Land Transport Fund

-- an Accident Compensation Corporation (ACC) levy, depending on the vehicle type and fuel type.
+- an ACC levy (for the motor vehicle account), depending on the vehicle type and fuel type.

-- GST, administration fees, and other fees (such as the cost of the label itself).
+- GST, transaction fees, and other fees (such as the cost of the label itself).

-Why is motor vehicle licencing more expensive for diesel vehicles and for goods service vehicles?
+Why is motor vehicle licensing more expensive for diesel vehicles and goods and services vehicles?